 Blepharitis Home Treatment: 10 Blepharitis Home Remedies

 Now that we have broken down most of the important background information regarding blepharitis home treatment, let’s go ahead and explore many of the various blepharitis home remedies.
-Although each of the following options will work with various cases of blepharitis, make sure to keep in mind that individual circumstances and condition may change your ideal treatment regimen.
+Although each of the following options will work with various cases of blepharitis, make sure to keep in mind that individual circumstances and conditions may change your ideal treatment regimen.

 1. Warm Compressions and Eyelash Cleansing

 This should be similar to blindfolding yourself.
 However, the difference here is that you will not leave the towel on your eyes for too long.
 After each compression, hold the towel there for about 10 seconds.
 After waiting, dip it back into the water and repeat.
 Once finished, make sure to fully clean out your eyelashes to eliminate any excess bacteria or grime that is present.
-Do this at least three times daily.
+Do this at least two to three times daily.